Top 50 Questions about Farmland

 How Does a 1031 Exchange Work?

-- Sell Your Farm: The exchange process begins when your farm sells.
-The sale date for tax purposes is when the money changes hands at closing.
+1. Sell Your Farm: The exchange process begins when your farm sells.
+For tax purposes, the sale date is when the money changes hands at closing.

-- Defer Your Tax Liability: The capital gains taxes are deferred by reinvesting the proceeds into a replacement property of equal or greater value.
+4. Defer Your Tax Liability: Capital gains taxes are deferred by reinvesting the full proceeds into a replacement property of equal or greater value.

 What Taxes Are Deferred?